alpine-docker/k8s/README.md

 # comment the line in file "build.sh" to stop image push:  docker push ${image}:${tag}
 bash ./build.sh
 ```

+Second thinking, if you are adding a new tool, make sure it is supported in both `linux/amd64,linux/arm64` platforms

 ### Weekly build